-Library ID Number: You will be given a library number that you will use to check out books.
-This number will be yours as long as you are a student at Hopewell Memorial Junior High.

-Number of Checkouts: Students in fifth grade can check out up to 2 books at a time.
-Students in all other grades can check out up to 4 books at a time.
-(As long as nothing is overdue.)

-Loan Period: Most books can be checked out for up to 10 school days.
-The book due date will be written on the whiteboard every day.
+- Library ID Number: You will be given a library number that you will use to check out books.
+This number will be yours as long as you are a student at Hopewell Memorial Junior High. - Number of Checkouts: Students can check out up to 4 books at a time.
+(As long as nothing is overdue.) - Loan Period: Most books can be checked out for up to 10 school days and be returned before the ten days are up.
 Books may be renewed as long as there are not any holds on it.
 You must present the book to the librarian to renew it.
-Books can be returned before the ten days are up.
-You may return your books at any time by placing them gently in the book drop at the front desk.
+When returning a book place it in the book drop slot at the front librarian's desk.

-Overdue Books: If you receive an overdue notice your books should be returned to the library as soon as possible.
-There are no fines for overdue books.
-If, however, a book is extremely overdue, your report card will not be released to you until the book is returned or you have paid for it.

-Fines: You are responsible for any book that is checked out to you.
-Please see the librarian if you cannot find your book.
+- Holds: You may place a "hold" on a book through the OPAC if it is already checked out.
+When it is returned, it will then be checked out in your name and delivered to you unless you are at the checkout limit or have overdue books.
+The hold will expire after 3 days and re-shelved or passed on to the next person in line. - Overdue Books: If you receive an overdue notice, books are to be returned to the library at that time.. - Responsibility for Books: You are responsible for any book that is checked out to you.
 If you lose or damage a book, you will be expected to pay for the cost of repair or replacement.
-Your report card will be held until you pay for the book.
-If, within one year, a book you paid for is later found, you will receive a refund for the book.
-After one year, no refund will be issued.

-Holds: You may place a "hold" on a book if someone else has it checked out.
-Fill out a "Book Hold Form," located at the front desk.
-Give the form to the librarian.
-Your hold will be entered into the computer.
-When it is your turn to receive the book, it will be checked out to you and placed in your teacher's mailbox.
-If you have an overdue book or are up to your checkout limit, you will be given three school days to return the items.
-After 3 days, the hold expires and the book is re-shelved or passed on to the next person in line.

-Young Adult Books: There is a teen section in the library.
-The books are labeled YA and are exclusively for 7th and 8th grade students.
-5th and 6th grade students who wish to check a book out from this section must give the librarian a signed note from their guardian designating the title of the book they are permitted to check out.
+If a book you paid for is found within the current school year, you will receive a refund for the book. - Young Adult Book/Teen Sections: This section contains books designated by the publisher for students age 13+.
+The books are labeled YA and exclusively for 7th and 8th grade students.
+5th and 6th grade students wanting to check a book out from this section must provide the librarian with a signed note from their parent/guardian indicating the book title and a statement from the parent/guardian noting this is permitted.